 Don’t want to lose weight?
 I take a few tablespoons to increase the lauric acid levels in my breastmilk even though I need to keep a little fluff on.
 The body is a wise – it’ll figure things out.
 Moving on . . .

 Coconut Oil & Essential Fatty Acids To Prevent Stretch Marks

-Fast forward through two pregnancies.
-Despite the fact that I neared planetary proportions both times (see exhibit A →) I didn’t get the stretch marks I expected.
+Fast forward through two pregnancies, and despite the fact that I neared planetary proportions both times (see exhibit A →) I didn’t get the stretch marks I expected.
 They say genetics plays a role, and that may be.
 But unless someone did some very tricky stuff with my DNA while I was sleeping the only thing that changed was my diet.
 I think it would be presumptuous to say that coconut oil will prevent stretch marks in every case – I know of some well-nourished women who reported getting them.

 However, I do think that the inclusion of healthy fats like coconut oil improved the elasticity of my skin.